Skip to content

 Who Should Buy the NOBULL Lifter?

 The NOBULL Lifter is a weightlifting shoe that will be a little more polarizing regarding who it’s best for.
-This polarization revolves around this shoe’s feel when lifting, fit, and of course, its price.
+This polarization revolves around this shoe’s feel when lifting, fit, and price.

-For starters, if you love weightlifting shoes that have a high level of platform feedback, then you’ll likely enjoy the snappy feel that comes along with the NOBULL Lifter.
-This is an area where I think the stacked leather heel and sole excel.
+For starters, if you love weightlifting shoes with a high level of platform feedback, then you’ll likely enjoy the snappy feel of the NOBULL Lifter.
+The stacked leather heel and sole excel in this area.

 In addition, if you have narrower feet, then you’ll likely enjoy the fit of the NOBULL Lifter.
 For this foot anatomy, this shoe should fit like a glove and feel very natural on the feet.

-I also see this shoe working well for NOBULL fans that want a weightlifting shoe for their squat and Olympic lifting-focused training sessions.
-In this context, this shoe should last a while and be plenty durable for your needs.
+I also see this shoe working well for NOBULL fans who want a weightlifting shoe for their squat and Olympic lifting-focused training sessions.
+In this context, this shoe should last a while and be durable for your needs.

 Who Shouldn’t Buy the NOBULL Lifter?